nameless323/KiotoEngine/Codestyle.md

 ## Classes
 #### Class members initialization
-Constructor member initialization lists is preferred over all other methods.
+Constructor member initialization lists are preferred over all other methods.
-Initialize member in order of declaration!
+Initialize members in order of declaration!

 ```cpp
 class MyClass